kphefner/simple-mvc/README.md

 ## Installation

-Copy the repository to a directory on an apache/php enabled machine Open /private/config.php and modify to meet your needs Launch a dev PHP server FROM INSIDE the /public folder, i.e., cd /yourcomputer/sites/simple-mvc/public php -S 127.0.0.7:8080
+Copy the repository to a directory on an apache/php enabled machine.

+Open /private/config.php and modify to meet your needs.

+Launch a dev PHP server FROM INSIDE the /public folder, i.e., cd /yourcomputer/sites/simple-mvc/public php -S 127.0.0.7:8080